slevithan/oniguruma-parser/README.md

 - Standalone `\x80` to `\xBF` throw error "invalid code point value".
 - Standalone `\xC0` to `\xF4` throw error "too short multibyte code string".
-- Standalone `\xF5` to `\xFF` don't throw, but fail to match anything. *This is an apparent bug.*
+- Standalone `\xF5` to `\xFF` fail to match anything, but don't throw. *This is an apparent bug.*
 - If used at the end of a character class range:
   - Standalone `\x80` to `\xBF` and `\xF5` to `\xFF` are treated as `\x7F`.
   - Standalone `\xC0` to `\xF4` throw error "too short multibyte code string". *This is an apparent bug.*
-  - If the range is within a non-nested, negated character class, `\xF5` to `\xFF` don't throw, but fail to match anything. *This is an apparent bug, which can be worked around by nesting the class.*
+  - If the range is within a non-nested, negated character class, `\xF5` to `\xFF` fail to match anything, but don't throw. *This is an apparent bug, which can be worked around by nesting the class.*
 </details>

 ## About